 Powell Eddison Freeman & Wilks Limited Standard Terms & Conditions

 Please read all these terms and conditions carefully as you will be bound by them unless we agree otherwise.
-In particular, your attention to the limitations on our liability to you set out in part 13 below.
+In particular, please draw your attention to the limitations on our liability to you set out in paragraph 14 below.

-1.1 Powell Eddison Freeman & Wilks is limited company registered in England and Wales with number 10232426 and is regulated by both the Solicitors Regulation Authority and the Law Society of Scotland.
-Accordingly, in all correspondence and documents issued, the expressions “Powell Eddison Freeman & Wilks”, “We”, “Us” and “Our” refer to Powell Eddison Freeman & Wilks Limited”.
+1.1 Powell Eddison Freeman & Wilks Solicitors is regulated by the Solicitors Regulation Authority under no.57734.
+In all correspondence and documents issued, the expressions “Powell Eddison”, “We”, “Us” and “Our” refer to Powell Eddison Freeman & Wilks Solicitors.

-1.2 All contracts and/or obligations entered into or advice given in relation to our business by members, partners, employees or consultants of Powell Eddison Freeman & Wilks Limited are entered into or given by Powell Eddison Freeman & Wilks and not those individuals personally.
+1.2 All contracts and/or obligations entered into or advice given in relation to our business by members, partners, employees or consultants of Powell Eddison are entered into or given by Powell Eddison Freeman & Wilks Solicitors and not those individuals personally.

-1.3 We use the word “Partner” to refer to a member of Powell Eddison Freeman & Wilks or an employee or consultant of Powell Eddison Freeman & Wilks (or any affiliated firm) who is a lawyer with equivalent standing and qualifications.
+1.3 We use the word “Partner” to refer to a member of Powell Eddison or an employee or consultant of Powell Eddison (or any affiliated firm) who is a lawyer with equivalent standing and qualifications.
 The use of the word partner does not mean that the people so called are carrying on business in partnership under the Partnership Act 189.
-A list of members of Powell Eddison Freeman & Wilks and those non-members who are designated “partners” is displayed at our offices.
+The Partners of Powell Eddison Freeman & Wilks are Michael Andrew Parascandolo, B.A.
+(HONS), LLB & Sara Anne Parascandolo B.A.
+(HONS)

-1.4 Powell Eddison Freeman & Wilks Limited may assign our rights and/or obligation under our agreement with you to any business which is a successor to our business or a part of it.
+1.4 Powell Eddison Freeman & Wilks Solicitors may assign our rights and/or obligation under our agreement with you to any business which is a successor to our business or a part of it.

 2. Our fees and expenses